tayganr/purviewlab/modules/module11.md

    ![](../images/module11/pic20.png)

-4. For providing access you need to use the system-managed identity of Azure Purview.
+4. For providing access you need to use the system-managed identity of Microsoft Purview.
 This identity has the same name as your Purview instance name.
 Find it, select it and hit Next.

    ![](../images/module11/pic21.png)